knpuniversity/javascript/knpu/ep3-webpack/file-loader-images.md

 that new file... which Webpack will use to re-rewrite the background-image path in our CSS to point to it.
 It's pretty amazing.

-Installed it first: copy the name of the module and then, in your open terminal, run:
+Install it first: copy the name of the module and then, in your open terminal, run:

 ```terminal
 yarn add file-loader --dev